OGRECave/blender2ogre/README.txt

 	Linux, Windows, OSX

 Upgrading?
-	. if you are upgrading from a previous version of blender2ogre, and having problems, you may want to delete your old .cfg file: example linux: rm ~/.blender/2.59/config/scripts/blender2ogre.cfg
+	. if you are upgrading from a previous version of blender2ogre, and having problems, you may want to delete your old .pickle file: example linux: rm ~/.blender/2.59/config/scripts/blender2ogre.pickle

 Getting Started:
 	.
 After installing the addon (see below), enable it from "User Preferences->Add-Ons->Import-Export" .
 Integrated help docs will be shown in the upper right hand toolbar, replacing blender's normal 'Help' menu, read them!

+Setting Your Paths:
+    If for some reason you can not install the dependencies below to the recommended paths, you can change the paths in blender by going to "Properties>Scene>Ogre Configuration File", and then click "update config file"

 Installing:
 	Installing the Addon: